 \textbf{Problem statement}.
-To address the common data scarcity challenge when deploying DNN models, this paper explores a new task, \emph{dataset expansion}.
-Without loss of generality, we consider image classification problems.
-We are given a small-scale image dataset $\mathcal{D}_o {=}\{x_i,y_i\}_{i=1}^{n_o}$, where $n_o$ denotes the number of samples, and $x_i$ denotes an instance with class label $y_i$.
-Dataset expansion aims to generate a set of new synthetic samples $\mathcal{D}_s {=}\{x'_j,y'_j\}_{j=1}^{n_s}$ to enlarge the original dataset, such that a DNN model trained on the expanded dataset $\mathcal{D}_o \cup \mathcal{D}_s$ outperforms the model trained on $\mathcal{D}_o$ significantly.
-The key is that {the synthetic sample set $\mathcal{D}_s$ should be highly-related to the original dataset $\mathcal{D}_o$ while \textit{bringing sufficient new information} beneficial for model training}.
+To address data scarcity, we explore a novel \emph{dataset expansion} task.
+Without loss of generality, we consider image classification, where a small-scale training dataset $\mathcal{D}_o=\{x_i,y_i\}_{i=1}^{n_o}$ is given.
+Here, $x_i$ denotes an instance with class label $y_i$, and $n_o$ denotes the number of samples.
+The goal of dataset expansion is to generate a set of new synthetic samples $\mathcal{D}_s=\{x'_j,y'_j\}_{j=1}^{n_s}$ to enlarge the original dataset, such that a DNN model trained on the expanded dataset $\mathcal{D}_o \cup \mathcal{D}_s$ outperforms the model trained on $\mathcal{D}_o$ significantly.
+The key is that {the synthetic sample set $\mathcal{D}_s$ should be highly related to the original dataset $\mathcal{D}_o$ and \textit{bring sufficient new information} to boost model training}.